Nyai Roro Kidul: Dewi Kadita

 One of the Sundanese folktales tells the story of Dewi Kadita, a beautiful princess of the Sunda Kingdom, who fled to the southern ocean after being cursed by a shaman at the behest of a rival in the palace, which disfigured the princess.
 She jumped into the ocean, attempting suicide, but instead was cured and restored to beauty.
 The phantoms then made her the legendary Phantom Queen of the Southern Sea.

 A similar version tells of Kadita, the only daughter of King Munding Wangi of Galuh Pakuan.
 Because of her beauty, she was nicknamed Dewi Srêngéngé ("Sun Goddess").
 Despite having a beautiful daughter, King Munding Wangi was saddened that he did not have a son to succeed him as king.
 The king then married Dewi Mutiara and had a son from their marriage.

-Dewi Mutiara wanted her son to become king without any obstacles in the future, so she tries to get rid of Kadita.
+Dewi Mutiara wanted her son to become king without any obstacles in the future, so she tried to get rid of Kadita.
 Dewi Mutiara went to the King and asked him to ban Kadita from the palace, which he refused.

 The next day, before sunrise, Dewi Mutiara sent her servant to summon a shaman.
 She told the shaman to cast a curse on Kadita.
 By nightfall, Kadita's body was itchy with scabies, foul-smelling, and full of boils.
 The King invited many healers to cure Kadita and realized that the disease was not natural; it must have come from a curse.
 Dewi Mutiara forced the King to exile his daughter as she would bring bad luck to the whole kingdom.

 Kadita wandered alone, aimlessly.
 She did not hold a grudge against her stepmother but requested for Sanghyang Kersa to accompany her in her suffering.
 After almost seven days and seven nights, she finally arrived at the Southern Sea, where she heard a supernatural voice telling her to jump into sea.
 She jumped in and swam, and the waters of the Southern Sea removed her boils without leaving a mark, making her even more beautiful.
 She had power over the Southern Sea and became a goddess called Nyi Roro Kidul, who lived forever.
 Palabuhanratu Bay is particularly associated with this legend.